Sheboygan, Wisconsin: Local government

-Sheboygan has a Mayor–Council form of government.
+Sheboygan has a mayor–council form of government.
 The full-time mayor is elected by general election for a term of four years, with no term limits and to an officially non-partisan position.
 The Common Council consists of ten alderpersons representing the city's ten aldermanic districts with a council president and vice-president presiding over them.
 A City Administrator oversees the day-to-day administration of the city and is appointed by the Common Council.

-Sheboygan's 1916-built City Hall was remodeled throughout 2018 and into 2019, being re-dedicated on September 3, 2019 with a new north frontage becoming the building's new main entrance and making the building's vintage three-story staircase its most prominent feature within a new atrium.
+Sheboygan's 1916-built City Hall was remodeled throughout 2018 and into 2019, being re-dedicated on September 3, 2019, with a new north frontage becoming the building's new main entrance and making the building's vintage three-story staircase its most prominent feature within a new atrium.

 The Sheboygan Police Department is the law enforcement agency in the city.
 Civil and criminal law cases are heard in the Sheboygan County Circuit Court, with municipal citations for Sheboygan and Kohler handled through the city's municipal court within the police headquarters building.
 The Sheboygan Fire Department provides fire suppression and emergency medical services, operating out of five fire stations throughout the city.

 State and federal representation

 Sheboygan is represented in the Wisconsin State Assembly as part of both the 26th (Terry Katsma, R–Oostburg) and 27th (Tyler Vorpagel, R–Plymouth) districts, whose boundaries split the city along Geele Avenue from the west until North 18th Street, then Superior Avenue from North 18th Street to Lake Michigan.
 The city is also represented in the State Senate as part of the 9th district (Devin LeMahieu, R–Oostburg).

-Sheboygan is in the 6th congressional district of Wisconsin, which is represented by Republican congressperson Glenn Grothman.
+Sheboygan is in the 6th congressional district of Wisconsin, which is represented by Republican congressman Glenn Grothman.